Unleaded Homes San Mateo County FAQ

-A new landmark program from Rebuilding Together Peninsula (RTP) and San Mateo County will address county homeowners with remediation of lead-based paint in their homes.
-This service is available at no cost to eligible homeowners.
+A new landmark program from Rebuilding Together Peninsula (RTP) and San Mateo County assists county residents with remediation of lead-based paint in their homes.
+This service is available at no cost to eligible residents.

-Below, we answer some common questions on this program.
+Below, we answer some common questions on this Unleaded Homes San Mateo County program.

-• If your home was built before 1978, it likely was built with lead-based paint.
-Further, homes built before 1950 tend to have significantly higher levels of lead in paint.
+• If your home or residence was built before 1978, it likely was built with lead-based paint.
+Further, structures built before 1950 tend to have significantly higher levels of lead in paint.
 Qualified applicants to this program will receive testing by RTP and our certified inspectors to determine the severity of any lead present.

-• To qualify for this program, RTP and its contracted inspectors must inspect the home directly using San Mateo County guidelines.
+• To qualify for this program, RTP and its contracted inspectors must inspect the residence directly using San Mateo County guidelines.
 This inspection is provided at no cost to program participants.

-• If you are a San Mateo County homeowner, you can apply for testing and possible remediation on your house paint for Rebuilding Together Peninsula services here.
-Note, applicants with low household income, with children in the home, and in homes built before 1950 will receive priority consideration upon applying.
+• If you are a San Mateo County resident, you can apply for testing and possible remediation on your house paint for Rebuilding Together Peninsula services here.
+Note, applicants currently receiving Medi-Cal and/or WIC benefits, or with low household income, or with children in the home, and/or in residences built before 1950 will receive priority consideration upon applying.

 • Yes!
-If you own a mobile home residing in San Mateo County, you can apply for RTP’s Lead Paint Safety program.
-Similarly, we accept applications from condominiums.
+If you own or reside in a mobile home, condominium, or apartment in San Mateo County, you can also apply for the Unleaded Homes San Mateo County program.

-Santa Clara County residents can click here for more county information.
+Santa Clara County residents can click here to search for more Santa Clara County information.

-• This program is available at no cost to homeowners in San Mateo County who are affected by lead-based paint safety issues in the home.
+• This program is available at no cost to homeowners and residents in San Mateo County who are affected by lead-based paint safety issues in their residence.

 • RTP and its contractors will remove any chipping and peeling issues on the existing paint, and will seal the remaining paint with a lead-free paint layer.
 This work will be done in accordance with the recommendations of the certified inspector’s report to the approved safety standards of the county.

-• Each home inspection will assess the urgency of lead paint safety in the home.
+• Each home inspection will assess the urgency of lead paint safety in the residence.

-The timeline between application and remediation depends on the availability of inspection and the severity of any lead paint issue in the home.
-Typically, once remediation work begins, it can take a week to properly perform the work at a home, but this will depend on the breadth and scope of remediation needed.
+The timeline between application and remediation depends on the availability of inspection and the severity of any lead paint issue in the residence.
+Typically, once remediation work begins, it can take a week to properly perform the work at a residence, but this will depend on the breadth and scope of remediation needed.

-Note, applicants with low household income and with children in the home will receive priority consideration for scheduling.
+Note, applicants currently receiving Medi-Cal and/or WIC benefits, with low household income, with children in the home, and/or residing in homes built before 1950 will receive priority consideration upon applying.

-• Many homes have been fitted with lead pipes.
+• Many residences have been fitted with lead pipes.
 Currently, this program only addresses lead-based paint, as the potential for chipping and peeling provides heightened risk.

 • RTP only works with State of California-certified Lead Renovator contractors.
-Site visits to your home will be conducted by RTP in partnership with these contractors and licensed inspectors.
+Site visits to your residence will be conducted by RTP in partnership with these contractors and licensed inspectors.
 Copies of licenses and certifications will be available upon request.
-Any work done on your home through this Lead Paint Safety program application will be managed and contracted through RTP.
+Any work done on your residence through this Unleaded Homes San Mateo County program application will be managed and contracted through RTP.
 RTP’s Contractors State License Board license is # 986653.

-• To properly address a home’s lead-based paint, contractors will need full access to the home and residents will need to vacate during the remediation process.
-RTP will assist each homeowner with temporary housing and associated expenses, if needed.
-Note, we will provide a minimum 30-days for you to leave the home before remediation work will begin.
+• To properly address a residence’s lead-based paint, contractors will need full access and residents may need to vacate during the remediation process.
+In such cases, RTP will assist each resident with temporary housing and associated expenses, if needed.
+Note, we will provide a minimum 30-days for you to leave the residence before remediation work will begin.
 We will explain this more in-depth throughout the application and inspection process.

 • RTP only works with state-certified lead paint remediators who provide proof of insurance to cover risk of damage.
 When we work with you to schedule work, please advise us of any sensitive areas or issues in your home, and we will address specific concerns with you.